jborjon/jborjon.github.io/portfolio/bios.md

 *This is a sample of the many bios I wrote for a counseling center serving hundreds of clients in a major metropolitan area.
 The result was a much more cohesive and compelling message for their audience.*

-*I changed subjects' names and other personal details to respect their privacy.*
+*I changed subjects' names and other personal details to protect their privacy.*

 ## Marilyn Sattler, LCSW